Silesian language: Grammar

 Although the morphological differences between Silesian and Polish have been researched extensively, other grammatical differences have not been studied in depth.

 A notable difference is in question-forming.
 In standard Polish, questions which do not contain interrogative words are formed either by using intonation or the interrogative particle czy.
 In Silesian, questions which do not contain interrogative words are formed by using intonation (with a markedly different intonation pattern than in Polish) or inversion (e.g. Je to na karcie?); there is no interrogative particle.

 Example

 According to Jan Miodek, standard Polish has always been used by Upper Silesians as a language of prayers.

 The Lord's Prayer in Silesian, Polish, Czech, and English:

 Dialects of Silesian

+The Silesian language consists of a number of dialects, broadly classified into three groups; northern, central and southern.
+Per Alfred Zaręba, these dialects are further divided as follows: